erikdubois/LinuxMint181i3/README.md

 	0_install_dependencies_for_both_scripts.sh

 Then we need to run a script to install a xcb-util-xrm.
-This package is not yet included in the repositories at mid september 2016.
+This package is not yet included in the repositories at mid january 2017.
 So we compile it ourselves.
 In the future this can be done easier if it is in the repo's.

 	1_install_xcb-util-xrm.sh